xTrayambak/neo/README.md

 - Add infrastructure for "custom targets" like WASM

 # Roadmap
+Neo is currently a ~1.1K LoC project, and has the following features ready and working:
 - [X] Internal storage area (`~/.local/share/neo`)
 - [X] Package lists/indices (stored at `~/.local/share/neo/indices`)
 - [X] Internal state is stored as a LevelDB database (at `~/.local/share/neo/state`)